-The income injection test is the grande dame among the trust loss provisions in Schedule 2F ITAA36.
-It applies to all fixed trusts and non-fixed trusts including family trusts.
+The income injection test is an anti-avoidance measure.
+It throws the widest net among the trust loss provisions in Schedule 2F ITAA36 and applies to all fixed trusts and non-fixed trusts apart from excepted trusts (other than family trusts).

 Income Injection Test

-The income injection test lives in Division 270 ITAA36 but nowhere in Div 270 does it say ‘Income Injection Test’.
-Division 270 is actually about any scheme to take advantage of deductions, be it tax losses or others.
+The income injection test lives in Division 270 ITAA36 but nowhere in Div 270 does it actually say ‘Income Injection Test’.
+Division 270 is actually about any scheme to take advantage of deductions, be it tax losses, bad debts or others.

 The income injection test doesn’t apply in any case at any time.
 There are a number of elements that need to be met before the income injection test applies.